Cookie choices

 • Read the refund policy if eligibility materially affects your decision.

-• Treat the route scope and the evidence model as part of the commercial decision.
+• Treat the route scope and the evidence model as part of the buying decision.

 • Do not buy until both billing and output expectations feel legible.